Clozapine: Drug interactions

 Fluvoxamine inhibits the metabolism of clozapine leading to significantly increased blood levels of clozapine.

 When carbamazepine is concurrently used with clozapine, it has been shown to decrease plasma levels of clozapine significantly thereby decreasing the beneficial effects of clozapine.
 Patients should be monitored for "decreased therapeutic effects of clozapine if carbamazepine" is started or increased.
 If carbamazepine is discontinued or the dose of carbamazepine is decreased, therapeutic effects of clozapine should be monitored.
 The study recommends carbamazepine to not be used concurrently with clozapine due to increased risk of agranulocytosis.

 Ciprofloxacin is an inhibitor of CYP1A2 and clozapine is a major CYP1A2 substrate.
 Randomized study reported elevation in clozapine concentration in subjects concurrently taking ciprofloxacin.
 Thus, the prescribing information for clozapine recommends "reducing the dose of clozapine by one-third of original dose" when ciprofloxacin and other CYP1A2 inhibitors are added to therapy, but once ciprofloxacin is removed from therapy, it is recommended to return clozapine to original dose.

+Smoking induces CYP1A2 enzyme activity, which accelerates the metabolism of clozapine and reduces its plasma concentrations.
+Smoking on average reduced the concentration by 30%, but some people may see as much as a 50% reduction.

+The FDA warns that caution should be used when combining clozapine with drugs that depress the central nervous system (alcohol, benzodiazepines, and opioids) As using these drugs together can lead to a potentially life threatening complication known as Respiratory depression.

 Pharmacology

 Pharmacodynamics

 Clozapine is classified as an atypical antipsychotic drug because it binds to serotonin as well as dopamine receptors.
+It acts as an antagonist at both receptors.

-Clozapine is an antagonist at the 5-HT2A subunit of the serotonin receptor, putatively improving depression, anxiety, and the negative cognitive symptoms associated with schizophrenia.
+Clozapine is an inverse agonist at the 5-HT2A subtype of the serotonin receptor, putatively improving depression, anxiety, and the negative cognitive symptoms associated with schizophrenia.

 A direct interaction of clozapine with the GABAB receptor has also been shown.
 GABAB receptor-deficient mice exhibit increased extracellular dopamine levels and altered locomotor behaviour equivalent to that in schizophrenia animal models.
 GABAB receptor agonists and positive allosteric modulators reduce the locomotor changes in these models.

 Clozapine induces the release of glutamate and D-serine, an agonist at the glycine site of the NMDA receptor, from astrocytes, and reduces the expression of astrocytic glutamate transporters.
 These are direct effects that are also present in astrocyte cell cultures not containing neurons.
 Clozapine prevents impaired NMDA receptor expression caused by NMDA receptor antagonists.